Chloe Kim's 2022 Winter Olympics schedule: TV, event dates, start times, how to watch, live stream for tonight - NBC Sports

 -

-Tuesday, February 8 – Women’s Halfpipe Qualifying: 8:30 p.m.
-ET on NBC and Peacock
+Tuesday, February 8 – Women’s Halfpipe Qualifying: ICYMI – Women’s Halfpipe Qualifying Replay

 -